-3360.
+- 3360.
 Statistical Methods in Electrical Engineering.
-Introduction to probability, elementary statistics, and random processes.
+This course is an introduction to probability, elementary statistics, and random processes.
 Topics include fundamental concepts of probability, random variables, probability distributions, sampling, estimation, elementary hypothesis testing, basic random processes, stationarity, correlation functions, power-spectral-density functions, and the effect of linear systems on such processes.
-Prerequisite: EE 2370 (Grade of C- or better), 2170 (Grade of C- or better), MATH 2339.

-3372.
-Introduction to Signal Processing.
-Introduces students to the basics of digital signal processing.
-Topics include the design of FIR and IIR filters, Fourier and model-based spectral estimation, sampling rate conversion, applications of minimum mean-square estimation to signal estimation, and filtering.
-There is a heavy emphasis on MATLAB experimentation with real-world signals.
-Prerequisite: EE 2350 (Grade of C- or better), 2370 (Grade of C- or better), 2170 (Grade of C- or better), and MATH 2339.
+Prerequisite: EE 2370 (Grade of C- or better), 2170 (Grade of C- or better). - 3372.
+Introduction to Digital Signal Processing.
+This course is designed to give juniors a thorough understanding of techniques needed for the analysis of discrete-time signals.
+Topics include Fourier methods and Z-Transform techniques, discrete Fourier transform, fast Fourier transform and applications, and digital filters.
+Prerequisite: EE 2370 (Grade of C- or better) and 2170 (Grade of C- or better). - 3381.

-3373.
-Communication Systems.
-Introduces students to the analysis and design of analog and digital communication systems.
-Topics include AM/FM modulation, pulse code modulation, communications over noisy channels, optimum digital receivers, digital modulation schemes, source coding, and channel capacity.
-Prerequisite: EE 3360, and 3372.

-3381.
 Microprocessors.
 An introduction to microprocessors and microcomputers.
 The Motorola 68HC11 processors are used to introduce architecture, software, and interfacing concepts.
 Topics include number systems and arithmetic operations for computers, assembly language programming, microprocessor organization and operation, memory and I/O port interfacing, and microprocessor-based controller design.
 Students will write, assemble, and execute microprocessor programs.
 Prerequisite: EE 2381 (Grade of C- or better), and concurrent registration in EE 3181.